PrasGi/Hivento-Prasetyo-Putra-Pratama/README.md

 In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).

+## How to instalation

+You can download database first, i am recomended Mysql

+- create database with name "hivento"
+- write in terminal "php artisan migrate:fresh --seed"
+- and last write again "php artisan serve"

+And finish you can use now

 ## Security Vulnerabilities

 If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
 All security vulnerabilities will be promptly addressed.